garysteinmetz/technology_survey_study_materials/lessons/i_know_how_to_reserve_a_domain_in_aws_and_create_a_static_web_site_using_s3.md

-  - In the 'Create Record Set' form, leave the 'Name' field blank, keep 'Type' as 'A - IPv4 address', select 'Yes' for the 'Alias' value, click the 'Alias Target' field and select the S3 bucket under the '-- S3 website endpoints --' listing, then click the 'Create' button.
+  - In the 'Create Record Set' form, leave the 'Name' field blank, keep 'Type' as 'A - IPv4 address', select 'Yes' for the 'Alias' value, click the 'Alias Target' field and select the S3 bucket that has the same name as the domain name under the '-- S3 website endpoints --' listing, then click the 'Create' button.
   - Again click the 'Create Record Set' form, enter 'www' into the 'Name'